 That way, they can jump straight to parts that matter to them most.
 Ensuring unbreachable-levels of intellectual property security, good video hosting platforms will see to it that only those who registered to the event, will be able to access the recordings of it.

-Quality microphones and cameras
+Use quality microphones and cameras

+The first items on the list of essential equipment for quality video conferences are pretty intuitive.
 You need a quality video camera, a microphone for recording audio and a speaker.
 Many phones and computers have a built-in camera, microphone, and speaker.
 If any of these are absent, one can use a smartphone as a secondary camera and connect it to your computer.

 Quality headphones also have a decent microphone that can be used for input.
 There are a variety of setups one can use to achieve sound, video, and audio clarity.
 For best video, buy Logitech HD Pro Webcam C920 which retails at $170 on Amazon.